biobuddies/helicopyter/README.md

 ## What Helicopyter will probably never do (non-goals)
 - Support languages other than Python
-- Make use of the CDKTF's command line interface.
+- Make use of CDKTF's command line interface.
 Integration with it is untested and not recommended.

 ## What Helicopyter might do in the future
 - Support multiple backend configurations per codename